GPRSBirkbeck/BarrowsTodoApp/README.md

 ## Instructions on how to use this project.
 TODO: Populate this when "Basics" are complete, and again when "Extended functionality" is complete.
+This app is a to-do app, built for Barrows.
+To use this app, install android studio and then wait for your build to complete.
+Next, attach a device or create an emulator, and click the green "Run" button.
+Once the app is up and running, click "Create a To-do item" in the bottom right.
+This will bring the To-do creation screen into the foreground.
+Here you will need to add a title, body, select an icon, and select a due date before you can create a To-do item.
+Upon creating the To-do item, you will be brought back to the list screen.
+Here you can see all of your To-do items.
+Each item is clickable so you can update the item if needed.

 ## Some architectural notes
 This is a single-activity architected app, using a navigation component to navigate between screens.